core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon receiving a protected response with the Group Flag set to 1, following the procedure in {{sec-message-reception}}, a client SHALL proceed as described in {{Section 8.4 of RFC8613}}, with the modifications described in this section.

-Note that a client may receive a response protected with a Security Context different from the one used to protect the corresponding request, and that, upon the establishment of a new Security Context, the client re-initializes its Replay Windows in its Recipient Contexts (see {{sec-group-key-management}}).
+Note that a client may receive a response protected with a Security Context different from the one used to protect the corresponding request, and that, upon the establishment of a new Security Context, the client re-initializes its Replay Windows in its Recipient Contexts .

 * In step 2, the decoding of the compressed COSE object is modified as described in {{compression}} of this document.
 In particular, a 'kid' may not be present, if the response is a reply to a request protected in pairwise mode.
 In such a case, the client assumes the response 'kid' to be the Recipient ID for the server to which the request protected in pairwise mode was intended for.